A Quick Guide to the Project Management Office (PMO)

 4. Enterprise/Organization-wide/Strategic/Corporate/Portfolio/Global PMO

-The Enterprise PMO is the highest-level PMO entity in an organization, often responsible for the alignment of project work and corporate strategy.
+The Enterprise project management office is the highest-level PMO entity in an organization, often responsible for the alignment of project work to meet organizational goals.

-With influence over other lower-level PMOs, the EPMO plays a powerful role in effective project portfolio management, stakeholder engagement, and strategic planning.
+With influence over other lower-level PMOs, the EPMO is pivotal in effective project portfolio management, stakeholder engagement, and strategic planning.

 5. Center of Excellence/Center of Competency

-The Center of Excellence supports the execution of project work by sharing methodologies, standards, and tools to enable project managers to deliver projects.
+The Center of Excellence supports the execution of project work by sharing methodologies, standards, and tools to enable program managers to deliver projects.

 The Center of Excellence increases project management maturity with best practices, training, mentoring, and knowledge management.

-5 Steps to Establishing a Project Management Office
+How to Establish a Project Management Office in 5 Steps

 The type of PMO deployed for your organization must be appropriate to your strategic needs and culture.

-It’s also important to consider how project management is perceived today to inform your approach to change management.
+It’s also important to consider how project management is perceived today within your organization.
+This understanding will inform your approach to change management and help identify areas for improvement.

 Based on the analysis, you may need to create a brief business case for review by senior management and stakeholders before proceeding to the next stage.

-The document should identify goals, approaches, risks, and constraints associated with the roll-out of the PMO.
+The document should clearly identify the PMO’s goals, approaches, risks, and any constraints impacting the roll-out of the PMO.

 3. PMO Establishment and Development

 Time for the fun part!
-Establish a physical space for the PMO and get your staff, including PMO project managers, in place.
+Establish a physical space for the PMO and get your staff, including experienced project managers and PMO team members, in place.

 4. Staged Implementation